Testing the Predictions of Surprisal Theory in 11 Languages: Results

+For an aggregate test of the effects of surprisal, we fit an additional regression model on the combined data from all languages to predict gaze duration with random by-language effects.
+We use a fully maximal random effect structure, as advocated in \citet{barr2013random}.
+We find that the model with surprisal leads to significantly greater than zero \dll in all cases ($p<0.001$).
 Although surprisal leads to a positive \dll across languages, we do observe some variation in the magnitude of this effect, or the predictive power obtained by regression model.
 For both mGPT and monoT(all) we observe the highest predictive power in Russian and Dutch, with lower predictive power in Spanish, English, and Hebrew.
-One potential worry is that this variation is being driven by imbalance in the models' training data, leading them to make better predictions for languages for which they have seen more data.\footnote{One reason to by worried about this is that Russian represents the largest share of mGPT's training data (39.39 billion tokens) and is the third largest training dataset for monoT (all) (488 million tokens).} However, there are converging pieces of evidence that suggest that difference in dataset size is not the main cause of the by-language variation.
-First, both mGPT and monoT(all) show relatively lower predictive power for some large-data languages such as Spanish and English.
+One natural question to ask is whether imbalances in the model's training data leads to some of this variation---do models make better predictions for language where they have seen more data?
+However, there are converging pieces of evidence from our data suggesting that differences in dataset size is \emph{not} the main cause of the by-language variation.
+First, both mGPT and monoT(all) show relatively lower predictive power for some large-data languages such as Spanish.
 Second, and quite interestingly, similar patterns of predictive power can be observed for our monoT(30m) models, where training dataset size is controlled across languages.
-Here, as with the other models, we observe larger values of \dll in Dutch and Russian and smaller values of \dll in English, Spanish and Hebrew.
+Here, as with the other models, we observe larger values of \dll in Italian and Russian and smaller values of \dll in Spanish and Hebrew.
 These results pose a puzzle, as the languages for which the models obtain higher \dll are not obviously different from those for which the models obtain lower \dll, in terms of their linguistic features.
-For example, English (lower \dll) and Dutch (higher \dll) are both Western Germanic.
+For example, Spanish (lower \dll) and Italian (higher \dll) are both Romance languages.
 Further investigation is needed to determine if these patterns hold up for other crosslinguistic reading time datasets.